telerik/kendo-ui-core/docs/jsp/tags/chart/ajax-binding.md

 ---
 title: Ajax Binding
+page_title: Ajax Binding | Chart JSP Tag
+description: "Get started with the Ajax binding of the Chart JSP tag in Kendo UI."
+slug: ajaxbinding_chart_uiforjsp
+position: 2
 ---

-## Ajax Binding
+# Ajax Binding

+## Getting Started

-When configured for ajax binding the Kendo Chart for JSP will make an ajax requests to populate its series.
+When configured for Ajax binding, the Kendo UI Chart for JSP makes Ajax requests to populate its series.

+### Configuration

-To configure the Kendo Chart for ajax binding follow these steps (using Spring MVC framework):
+To configure the Kendo Chart for Ajax binding, follow the steps below (using the Spring MVC framework).

-1. Add a new action method which will return data to populate the chart:
+**Step 1** Add a new action method which will return data to populate the Chart.

+###### Example

 	    @RequestMapping(value = "/remote-data/read", method = RequestMethod.POST)
 	    public @ResponseBody List<ElectricityProduction> read() {